NivNagli/Particle-Swarm-Optimization-Neighborhood-Based/README.md

 ----------------------
 The program in c++ was written using the term "Drone" instead of a "Particle" and our search surface was called "Forest" because I originally got the task as a home exercise that partially implement the current implementation ...

-I invested a lot of time in documenting the code in c ++ so if anyone is interested in delving deeper I recommend him read the documentation in the code.
+I invested a lot of time in documenting the code in the c++ files so if anyone is interested in delving deeper I recommend him read the documentation in the code.
 -------
 ----------------------